jmhutchison/QGIS-Training-Manual/answers/answers.rst

 |basic| *Shapefiles*
 ...............................................................................

-There should be two layers on your map:
+There should be three layers on your map:

+* :guilabel:`waterways`
 * :guilabel:`places` and
 * :guilabel:`streets`.